MoeinSarbandi/moeinsarbandi.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
+I am currently in the final stage of my PhD and **open to Postdoctoral positions** in control systems and renewable energy, as well as **R&D opportunities in industry**.
+Feel free to <a href="mailto:moein.sarbandi@centrale-nantes.fr">reach out</a>!

 I am a PhD researcher at the <a href="http://ls2n.fr/" target="_blank">Laboratory of Digital Sciences of Nantes (LS2N)</a> (CODEx group) at <a href="https://www.ec-nantes.fr" target="_blank">Centrale Nantes</a>, France, funded by the <a href="https://dense-dn.eu/" target="_blank">DENSE Doctoral Network</a> —
-a Marie Skłodowska-Curie Actions Doctoral Network (HORIZON EUROPE) bringing together 10 partners from academia, applied research, and industry across 6 countries.
+a Marie Skłodowska-Curie Actions Doctoral Network (HORIZON EUROPE).

 I work under the supervision of
 <a href="https://scholar.google.fr/citations?user=fJNH7aQAAAAJ&hl=en" target="_blank">Prof. Franck Plestan</a>